Bennett Prize for Women Figurative Realists: 2021 Prize Winners

 Ayana Ross from McDonough, Georgia was the second winner of the prize on May 27, 2021.
 Her works feature family themes and, in her words, “explore intersecting issues of race, gender, identity and economics” as seen in daily life.
-Ross’ solo exhibition will open at the Muskegon Museum of Art on May 18, 2023, at which time the exhibition of the third prize finalists and winner will also be announced in Muskegon.
+Ross’ solo exhibition opened at the Muskegon Museum of Art on May 18, 2023, at which time the exhibition of the third prize finalists and winner was announced.

 2021 Finalists

 The women painters named as finalists for the 2021 Bennett Prize were: